Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 The radical Islamist political party Jamiat-e-Ulema-Islam is leading the call for protest.
 Also as part of the alliance, the Pakistan People’s Party led by Bilawal Bhutto Zardari, the son of assassinated Prime Minister Benazir Bhutto, is joining the protest.

-Maryam Nawaz Sharif, chief organizer of the ruling party and daughter of former Prime Minister Nawaz Sharif, also participated in the sit-in and in her speech she demanded Bandial’s resignation.
+Maryam Nawaz Sharif, chief organizer of the ruling party and daughter of former Prime Minister Nawaz Sharif, also took part in the sit-in and in her speech she demanded the resignation of Bandials.

 Some justices were unable to directly access the Supreme Court due to the sit-in and had to use an adjoining government building to enter and exit the premises.